bajicv/gwas_intro/docs/07_PGS.md

 ## PGS calculation

-    plink \
+    plink
-        --bfile ../data/1kgp \
+        --bfile ../data/1kgp
-        --score skincolor_QC.tsv 1 2 3 sum header \
+        --score skincolor_QC.tsv 1 2 3 sum header
-        --extract 1kgp.clumped.snp \
+        --extract 1kgp.clumped.snp
-        --out prs_1kgp
+        --out pgs_1kgp

 We can quickly sort based on the predicted value and see that there seem to be a geographic pattern.
 EUR samples tend to have lower values while AFR samples have higher values.

-    sort -gk 6 prs_1kgp.profile
+    sort -gk 6 pgs_1kgp.profile

-We can inspect how this PRS is distributed across world populations.
+We can inspect how this PGS is distributed across world populations.

-    Rscript --vanilla plot_prs.R
+    Rscript --vanilla plot_pgs.R

 > Homework:
     By default, if a genotype in the plink's `--score` is missing for a particular individual, then the expected value is imputed, i.e. based on the sample allele frequency.
 To change this behavior, we can add the flag  `--score-no-mean-imputation`.
-Calculate PRS as above but this time add `--score-no-mean-imputation` and compare the results.
+Calculate PGS as above but this time add `--score-no-mean-imputation` and compare the results.

 ---------------------------------------

-    plink \
+    plink
-        --bfile ../data/1kgp \
+        --bfile ../data/1kgp
-        --score <(grep "^[^#;]" PGS002110.txt) 1 4 6 sum header \
+        --score <(grep "^[^#;]" PGS002110.txt) 1 4 6 sum header
-        --out prs_1kgp_PGS
+        --out pgs_1kgp_PGS

-Rscript --vanilla plot_prs_noimputation.R
+Rscript --vanilla plot_pgs_noimputation.R